Republic of Karelia: Railroad

-Karelia is a strategically important railroad region due to the fact that it connects Murmansk with the rest of Russia by Kirov Railway, which was electrified in 2005.
+Karelia is a strategically important railroad region due to the fact that it connects Murmansk with the rest of Russia by the Kirov Railway, which was electrified in 2005.

-There are also railways connections with Finland in Värtsilä and Kostomuksha, but they are not electrified.
+There are also rail connections with Finland in Värtsilä and Kostomuksha, but they are not electrified.

+Most of Karelia's railway lines are served by the Petrozavodsk branch of the Oktyabrskaya Railway, which is one of the largest budget-forming enterprises of the Republic.

 All Karelian district capitals are connected by railroad, except for the Kalevalsky district and Prionezhsky district.

 In total, Karelia has 1915 km of railways.

 Water communications

 Water communications connect Karelia with the Barents, Baltic, Black, White and Caspian Seas.

-Whitea sea-Baltic Canal was built in the 1930s to connect the Baltic and White seas.
-The 227 km long canal was built by the prisoners.
+The White Sea–Baltic Canal was built in the 1930s to connect the Baltic and White seas.
+The 227 km long canal was built by prisoners.
 Even though it has 19 locks, the canal cannot pass vessels with a draft of more than 5 meters.
 The canal is a part of the Volgo-Baltic Waterway.

 There are also river ports on the coast of the White Sea, there were plans to upgrade them to ocean ports but they were deemed too expensive.

 Highways

-Automobile highway R-21 "Kola" crosses Karelia and connects Murmansk Region and Murmansk seaport with St. Petersburg and Moscow.
+Automobile highway R-21 "Kola" crosses Karelia and connects the Murmansk region and Murmansk seaport with St. Petersburg and Moscow.

-E105 European highway also goes through Karelia.
+European route E105 also goes through Karelia.

 Other highways connect with Finland in Louhsky district Värtsilä and Kostomuksha.

 Many of Karelian roads are still unimproved.